-This report seeks authority to dispose, by way of a 125 year; full, repairing and insuring lease, of the subject site; namely Haverstoe Park Pavilion, Cleethorpes.
-The purpose of this report is to gain agreement to the Business Case proposal from WANO-WANO, which will provide a social return on investment; far outweighing monetary equivalent to otherwise proposed rent as part of the Council's approach to Community Asset Transfers (CAT).
+This report seeks authority to dispose, by way of a 125 year; full, repairing, and insuring lease, of the subject site; namely Immingham Playing Fields.
+The purpose of this report is to gain agreement to the Business Case proposal from the ITC, which will provide a social return on investment; far outweighing monetary equivalent to otherwise proposed rent as part of the Council's approach to Community Asset Transfers (CAT).
 Approval to the proposal will allow the granting of a lease of the site over the stated term at a peppercorn rent (£1 per annum, if demanded).

-The lease proposal is preferred due to the building being situated within an established and historic Park.
-The lease would allow the Council to retain an element of control as Landlord but it is proposed the Group will invest in the building to create a Community Hub whilst retaining the changing rooms and toilet facilities in support of the wider Park use.
+The lease proposal is preferred due to the resource required in managing use of the site.
+The lease would allow the Council to retain an element of control as Landlord but it is proposed the ITC will invest in the pavilion facilities, upgrading the changing rooms and toilet facilities, to encourage and support the use of the playing pitches.